 Conscious Living Counseling & Education Center practices evidence-based solutions for wellness.
 Our approach to mental health includes emotional, cognitive and body awareness.

-The Studio provides somatic (body-based) skills that include breath training, body awareness, and anxiety-symptom exposure.
+The Clinical Care Program provides somatic (body-based) skills that include breath training, body awareness, and anxiety-symptom exposure.

 Why include somatic care in the therapy for anxiety and depression?

 Somatic skills are used in exposure treatment for anxiety and depression disorders.
 By definition, somatic work is being aware of body sensations and responding in a helpful way.

 We use the studio space to increase symptoms in the “here and now” in order to learn how to manage symptoms common with a panic attack or general anxiety.

 Why is learning to “feel” anxious helpful?

 The stress response, to real or imagined threats, has a significant impact on the body.
 When you sense danger, it triggers an automatic physiological reaction resulting in a surge of adrenaline and the release of stress hormones.
 This shift creates a chain reaction in your body that results in noticeable physical and emotional symptoms.